imkimchi/Introduction-of-PEDA/README.md

 + Downgrade gdb version to 7.4
 + Download the other peda that someone change the peda can use in latest ubuntu version

-Peda source uploaded to github so we can download the peda that someone fix the problem.
+Peda source had been uploaded to github so we can download the peda that someone fixed the problem.

 ##Downgrade Ubuntu version